ChanthMiao/ghc-wiki-mirror/Target-constraints.md

   - (Structured control flow, if it wouldn't compromise native performance.)

   - Would prefer to go through LLVM.

+  - Abstract over calling convention, use registers more effectively (also would help LLVM)

 ## LLVM wish list